natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 &= \overline{C} A + CB
 \end{aligned}$$

+{:.note}
+It takes practice.
+Don't worry if you don't get it on the first try.

 ### [Karnaugh Map for Boolean Minimisation](https://www.youtube.com/watch?v=yXBAy432vT8&t=1953s)

-The Karnaugh Map offers an alternative method to perform boolean minimization.
+The Karnaugh Map offers an <span class="orange-bold">alternative</span> method to perform boolean minimization.
 This is a method to easily perform boolean minimization, and **ultimately the end goal is to reduce the digital circuit to its minimum number of gates** (save cost and save space).

 *The following figure shows a 2-input (by input it just basically means how many input boolean variables), 3-input, and 4-input Karnaugh maps.* **Please do not change the order**, they follow **Gray code configuration** to preserve **adjacency** so rules 1-6 below can apply.

+{:.note}
-> It is possible to rotate them clockwise or anticlockwise but do so only if you understand the logic behind arrangement of Karnaugh map configuration, which is out of this syllabus.
+It is possible to rotate them clockwise or anticlockwise but do so only if you understand the logic behind arrangement of Karnaugh map configuration, which is out of this syllabus.

 <img src="https://dropbox.com/s/3aaw73p23w2zd4j/k1.png?raw=1"   class="center_seventy" >